by Brian Paul Scipione

 ONE MAN, TWO GUVNORS is full of glee and surprises.
 It will tickle your funny bone without taxing your brain, making fun of greed, lust and cluelessness -- eternal aspects of the human condition.

 The Zach Theatre's delivery of Richard Bean's zany rewrite of classic commedia dell'arte is great fun, full of circus glee with turns as unexpected and amusing as blasts of a confetti cannon.
 With One Man, Two Guvnors director Abe Reybold puts Goldoni's tricky servant Trifaldino into the ever charismatic and fat-suit-padded body of Martin Burke, the funniest actor on Austin's legitimate stage.
-Burke's radiant persona and confident ability to play directly to the audience make him a …
+Burke's radiant persona and confident ability to play directly to the audience make …

 by Michael Meigs